ltrgoddard/thesis/temp.markdown

 Poems* (1968), would deal directly with the human subject’s imbrication in the very public contexts of global finance and politics.
 It is probable, therefore, that he means something different by the phrase;
-perhaps something similar to the debased sociality which Davie admits to paying tribute to through ‘inert gestures of social adaptiveness—“no doubt”, “I suppose”, “of course”, “almost”, “perhaps”’.[^61] This is absolutely to be distinguished from, for example, the metaphysical emphasis on ‘discretion’ in Prynne’s ‘A Gold Ring Called Reluctance’, a
+perhaps something similar to the debased sociality to which Davie admits paying tribute through ‘inert gestures of social adaptiveness—“no doubt”, “I suppose”, “of course”, “almost”, “perhaps”’.[^61] This is absolutely to be distinguished from, for example, the metaphysical emphasis on ‘discretion’ in Prynne’s ‘A Gold Ring Called Reluctance’, a